joshuabach/gnucash-web/README.md

 Key features include:

 - Browse account hierarchy
-- View non-split transaction history and balance for an account
+- View transaction history and balance for an account
-- Add non-split transactions
+- Add and edit simple two-split transactions, delete transactions
+- Recycle commonly used transactions
 - Simple single-user authentication
 - Ease of use, especially on mobile